merenlab/public-marine-omics-metadata/scripts/README.md

    - determining the season based on the collection date and the hemisphere (using latitude) and
    - by categorizing locations as either "Coastal" or "Open Ocean" based on their proximity to coastlines.

-Lastly, we will filter again based on the inforamtion just added (some are classified as land).
+Lastly, we will filter again based on the information just added (some samples are classified as land) and count the number of samples we are left with.
+This will be our starting list to downloading metagenomes!

 The final outputs are saved to text files for further analysis.